openconfig/featureprofiles/feature/platform/transceiver/zr_temperature/README.md

 ## Summary

-Validate 400ZR optics reports module level internally measured temperature in 1/256 degree Celsius increments as defined in the CMIS.
+Validate 400ZR optics report module level internally measured temperature in 1/256 degree Celsius increments as defined in the CMIS.

 Link to CMIS:
 https://www.oiforum.com/wp-content/uploads/CMIS5p0_Third_Party_Spec.pdf

 ## Procedure

-*   Connect two ZR interfaces using a duplex LC fiber jumper such that TX output power of one is the RX input power of the other module.
+*   Connect two ZR optics using a duplex LC fiber jumper such that TX output power of one is the RX input power of the other module.
 *   To establish a point to point ZR link ensure the following:
       * Both transceivers state is enabled